When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Mammoth Lakes in January is a must-visit for any winter lover!

-January is when Mammoth Lakes starts getting the most amount of snow, making it perfect for powder conditions and a great winter getaway in California.
+January is when Mammoth Lakes starts getting the most snow, making it perfect for powder conditions and a great winter getaway in California.

 If you’re interested in snowboarding or skiing, Mammoth Resort is regarded as one of the best ski resorts in the state.